BeritM/mlops-rakuten-project/READ_ME_FOR_MONITORING.md

 - From the dropdown, select prediction_f1_score.
 That will autocomplete the metric name into the input.

 # Trigger Alertmanager

 ...

-Watch Dag Trigger: Airflow: http://localhost:8080
+-> Watch Alert triggering Dag Airflow: http://localhost:8080 (airflow/airflow)